manglabs/chrome-ext-codepen/README.md

 Simple chrome extension to speed up setting up a code "pen" for playing with Backbone.

-I asked codepen support about adding it to the quick-pick dropdown but they didn't want to to do it. shrug.
+I asked codepen support about adding backbone to their quick-pick dropdown of popular libraries.
+In the meantime, I'll just use this.